tesibelda/influxclean/README.md

 influxclean is an influxdb cleanup utility that includes the following maintenance jobs:

-* oldseries: drop series without specific data received for the last specified time
+* oldseries: drop series with no specific data received for the last specified time

 More maintenance jobs may be added in the future.